strontic/strontic.github.io/xcyclopedia/library/tapisrv.dll-20CEAECE4ECDEBC89C82F1998696D596.md

 ## Possible Misuse

 *The following table contains possible examples of `tapisrv.dll` being misused.
-While `tapisrv.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `tapisrv.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --